-From a methodological point of view our analysis is informed by two main sources.
-Firstly, one of the authors has been involved with OvestLab from its inception, both as part of the executive board in one of the associations responsible for the project, and as a member of a local artist collective.
+From a methodological point of view, our analysis is informed by two main sources.
+Firstly, one of the authors has been involved with OvestLab from its inception, both as part of the executive board in one of the associations responsible for the project and as a member of a local artist collective.
 Secondly, we integrated her description and reflection with documents written both as intermediary outputs for the project or by other actors not directly involved with OvestLab.

 Located in the West part of Modena, OvestLab is part of the city’s Villaggio Artigiano (Artisans Village), which for many years represented a virtuous example of collaboration between the local administration and small private enterprises.
-Since the 2008 financial crisis, however, the Village experienced significant socio-economic decline, which was exacerbated by an increase in vacant buildings that served both residential and productive purposes.
+Since the 2008 financial crisis, however, the Village experienced significant socio-economic decline, exacerbated by an increase in vacant buildings that served both residential and productive purposes.

 OvestLab is based in a former factory that, after closing ten years ago, has recently been requalified to become a hub for local open spaces and shared initiatives that address a number of multifaceted territorial issues, among which the lack of public spaces.
 The project is led by two associations, namely Amigdala and the Archivio Architetti Cesare Leonardi.